 1. Child’s Pose

 This soothing pose is a good default pause position.
-Do a child’s pose to take rest and refocus before continuing to your next pose.
+Do a child’s pose to take a rest and refocus before continuing to your next pose.
 It gently stretches your knees, lower back, ankles, thighs, as well as relax your shoulders, spine, and neck.

 Do it: When you are looking to get a nice gentle stretch through your neck and spine.